ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the rapid development of the Internet and smartphones, the number of malicious software has been growing unexpectedly in recent years.
+With the rapid development of the Internet and smartphones, the number of malicious software has been growing unexpectedly in recent years.
 More than 3.24 million new malwares were detected in Android application market in 2016 \cite{tam2017evolution}.
 In 2017, Google Play intercepted more than 700,000 malicious software applications with an annual growth of 70\% \cite{google2017}.
 These counterfeit applications use unwrapped content or Malware to impersonate legitimate applications and interfere with the normal software market.
-According to the recent report from AV-TEST, even though the popular ransomware accounts for less than 1\% of the total malware, billions of dollars has been lost since 2016 \cite{sr2017}.
+According to the report from AV-TEST \cite{sr2017}, even though the popular ransomware accounts for less than 1\% of the total malware, billions of dollars have been lost since 2017.
+Even worse, with the upcoming malicious programs (\textit{i.e.,} malware) and potential unwanted applications (\textit{e.g.,} PUA) \cite{sr2019}, the security situation becomes more serious than before.